 To make easy keto chocolate truffles, simply warm up a few ingredients into a silky ganache, freeze briefly, shape into truffles and coat.
 Super decadent!

 It’s not difficult to make homemade low carb chocolate truffles.
-Simply melt a few ingredients into a smooth ganache, freeze briefly, then shape them into truffles.
+Scroll down to the recipe card for detailed instructions.
+But you simply melt a few ingredients into a smooth ganache, freeze briefly, then shape them into truffles.
 Basically, you’re making a rich chocolate ganache, then chilling it so that you can shape it into truffles.